How to Choose a Mattress: A Practical Guide for 2026

 Firmness is a surface sensation.
 It describes what you feel when you first lie down, not what the mattress is doing structurally underneath you.

-The firmness numbers brands advertise (usually a 1-10 scale) aren't standardized.
+The firmness numbers brands advertise (usually 1–10) aren't standardized.
 A 6 at Saatva might feel like a 5 at Purple.
 Take those numbers as relative guides, not measurements.
-This is also why trial periods exist and why you should actually use them.
+This is why trial periods exist.

 Mattress types, honestly